-The association space is distinctively and enormously diverse, with membership comprising of a huge variety of industries, each with their specific concerns, priorities, and struggles.
+The association space is distinctly diverse with membership comprising a huge variety of industries, each with their specific concerns, priorities and struggles.
 Yet we all share the mutual goal of understanding, engaging, and communicating with our members.
 While it is important to attend to the differences that make your association, and its members, unique, there is also something powerful to be gained from tapping into what we all share.

-Schwartz’ Theory of Basic Values identifies ten personal values (self-direction, stimulation, hedonism, achievement, power, security, conformity, tradition, benevolence, and universalism) that appear to be shared across cultures, each of which express a motivation or goal, and which are used to communicate these goals to others.
-While the hierarchy of values will be organized differently according to cultural contexts, Schwartz argues that this basic set of ten is implicitly recognized by people around the globe – and that these values, how they conflict, and how they align, play a huge role in our behavior and attitudes.
+Schwartz’s Theory of Basic Values identifies 10 personal values (self-direction, stimulation, hedonism, achievement, power, security, conformity, tradition, benevolence and universalism) that appear to be shared across cultures, each of which express a motivation or goal, and which are used to communicate these goals to others.
+While the hierarchy of values will be organized differently according to cultural contexts, Schwartz argues this basic set of 10 is implicitly recognized by people around the globe and that these values, how they conflict and how they align play a huge role in our behavior and attitudes.

-Similarly, psychologists for decades have been interested in the Barnum/Foyer effect, in which generalized personality statements appear specifically tailored and personally relevant to any individual.
-This phenomenon is harnessed by astrologists and fortune-tellers to convince people that their private story is being told, but reveals that there are in fact some concerns, fears, desires and insecurities that are fairly universal.
-The video below demonstrates this effect in action, showing that even the details about our personalities that appear particular and precise are much more common than we realise:
+Similarly, psychologists for decades have been interested in the Barnum/Foyer effect in which generalized personality statements appear specifically tailored and personally relevant to any individual.
+This phenomenon is harnessed by astrologists and fortune-tellers to convince people that their private story is being told but reveals that there are some concerns, fears, desires and insecurities that are fairly universal.
+The video below demonstrates this effect in action, showing that even the details about our personalities that appear particular and precise are much more common than we realize:

 The end of this video is especially interesting.
-Rather than feeling aggrieved, tricked, or manipulated, the participants of this study seemed to love discovering that their stories were not unique.
-If it is true that we all share similar struggles, and that there is some common human experience that most people understand, it looks like we can use this to help people feel listened to, and to deepen communicative bonds.
-As one lady put it, “I loved this experience…everyone does have the same insecurities, you don’t feel so alone”.
+Rather than feeling aggrieved, tricked or manipulated, the participants of this study seemed to love discovering that their stories were not unique.
+If it is true that we all share similar struggles, and that there is some common human experience that most people understand, it looks like we can use this to help people feel listened to and to deepen communicative bonds.
+As one woman put it, “I loved this experience … everyone does have the same insecurities, you don’t feel so alone.”

-So what does this mean for our associations?
+So what does that mean for our associations?